-[1] This recommendation concerns the review of rejected patent application number 2488003, which is entitled "Method for dynamic representation of processes and computer program product implementing same."
+This recommendation concerns the review of rejected patent application number 2487991, which is entitled "Computer based method for representing a project and computer program product implementing same."
 The patent application is owned by SAP SE.
-The outstanding defects indicated by the Final Action (FA) are that the claims do not comply with section 2 of the Patent Act, some claims do not comply with subsection 27(4) of the Patent Act, and one claim has a minor clerical error.
+The outstanding defect indicated by the Final Action (FA) is that the claims do not comply with section 2 of the Patent Act.
 The Patent Appeal Board (the Board) has reviewed the rejected application pursuant to paragraph 30(6)(c) of the Patent Rules.
 As explained below, our recommendation is to refuse the application.